k9guy88/documentation/README.md

 | 10800 (3 hrs) | 21600 (6 hrs) | $0.003 |
 | 21600 (6 hrs) | ∞ | $0.0025 per credit |

-Note:
-- Your card will be billed for usage worth of every $50.
+Note: Your card will be billed for usage worth of every $50.
-- A one time payment of $9 will be charged upon API activation (to prevent abuse and validate your card).

 ## API key
 Head over to [Accounts → API](https://app.fliki.ai/account/api-access) section and get the API key.